eumitzi/spring-annotation/README.md

   ...
 }

-The annotation @Override it tells the compiler that we are gonna implement an interface or extend a class and we are overriding a method.
+The annotation @Override tells the compiler that we are gonna implement an interface or extend a class and we are overriding a method.
 At compilation, the compiler will check/verify the override.